On this page:

 Therefore, the total number of FTE days of engagement the student has completed that week is 1.

-21. What evidence or documentation is required to verify industry internships?
+22. What evidence or documentation is required to verify industry internships?

-22. How is an agreement for an eligible industry internship reported in TCSI?
+23. How is an agreement for an eligible industry internship reported in TCSI?

-HEPs will be able to report when an industry internship agreement was reached through TCSI element 593.
-New values will be created to report when an industry internship was agreed to within 18 months of the course of study commencement date for a full-time research doctorate student, or 36 months for a part-time student, and for when the industry internship was not agreed to within this period.
+HEPs can report when an industry internship agreement was reached through TCSI element 593.
+New values have been created to report when an industry internship was agreed to within 18 months of the course of study commencement date for a full-time research doctorate student, or 36 months for a part-time student, and for when the industry internship was not agreed to within this period.

-To be eligible for the RTP internship weighting, an agreement must be made within 18 months of a full-time research doctorate student’s commencement, or 36 months for a part-time student.
+To be eligible for the RTP industry internship weighting, an agreement must be made within 18 months of a full-time research doctorate student’s commencement, or 36 months for a part-time student.

-23. How often do HEPs need to report end-user engagement in TCSI?
+25. How often do HEPs need to report end-user engagement in TCSI?

 If a research doctorate student has undertaken multiple internships throughout their HDR, there can be no overlap in the recorded dates of attendance when multiple industry internships are undertaken.
 FAQ 14 contains more information on TCSI reporting when a HDR student has an overlap in their internship dates.